Egypt: Ottoman Egypt (1517–1867)

 In 1805, Muhammad Ali Pasha seized power, massacring the remaining Mamluks and establishing a dynasty that would rule Egypt until 1952.
-He reorganized the army along European lines, introduced conscription, and developed a centralized administration.
+He reorganised the army along European lines, introduced conscription, and developed a centralised administration.
 At the same time, he promoted cash-crop agriculture, especially long-staple cotton, to integrate Egypt into global markets.
 His successors, including Ibrahim Pasha, Abbas I, Sa'id, and Isma'il Pasha, continued reforms in agriculture, science, and industry, and abolished slavery.

 Muhammad Ali expanded Egypt's control over Northern Sudan (1820–1824), Syria (1833), and parts of Arabia and Anatolia, but European powers intervened in 1841, forcing him to relinquish most of his conquests.
-He modernized Egypt's infrastructure, built factories and irrigation networks, and strengthened the military, while broader education remained largely limited to military and technical training.
-The centralization of power and focus on military and economic modernization laid the foundation for Egypt's transformation into a regional power.
+He modernised Egypt's infrastructure, built factories and irrigation networks, and strengthened the military, while broader education remained largely limited to military and technical training.
+The centralisation of power and focus on military and economic modernisation laid the foundation for Egypt's transformation into a regional power.